This article was originally published on July 7, 2022 and has been updated by the author.

 The cVDPV2-seeding potential of mOPV2 prompted development of a new vaccine with fewer risks.
 The novel oral polio vaccine 2 (nOPV2) contains a modified strain of type 2 poliovirus that is less likely revert to a form that causes paralysis or gives rise to cVDPV2.
 Weiner highlighted that, compared to the old monovalent vaccine, nOPV2 has a similar safety profile, induces a similar immune response and is unlikely to be shed at a greater rate.
 Importantly, nOPV2 is more genetically stable, which "was the primary goal for its development."

 This isn’t to say the nOPV2 poliovirus does not change—the virus can and does mutate in humans.
 However, "its evolution follows a different path than the mOPV2 [strain] and, so far, exhibits significantly less neurovirulence," Weiner said.
-It is unlikely, but not impossible, that nOPV2 could give rise to cVDPV2.
-Therefore, keeping tabs on the emergence of cVDPV2 will be important.
+According to the U.S. Centers for Disease Control and Prevention (CDC), there is roughly 1 cVDPV2 emergence per 10 million doses of mOPV2 administered; for nOPV2, the rate is 10 times lower, at 1 emergence per 100 million doses.
+It does happen however, as evidenced by the appearance of cVDPV2 originating from nOPV2 in 6 African countries between August 2021 and July 2023.
+Thus, continuing to keep tabs on the emergence of cVDPV2 will be important.

 Vaccines alone have never been, and will never be, enough to defeat polio.
 A multifaceted approach that couples strong disease surveillance and immunization campaigns with quick responses to outbreaks, will be necessary to reduce the burden of polio around the globe.
 Until outbreaks of both cVDPV and wild poliovirus are under control, polio eradication remains just out of reach.

-Research in this article was presented at ASM Microbe, the annual meeting of the American Society for Microbiology, held June 9-13, 2022, in Washington, D.C.
+Research in this article was presented at ASM Microbe 2022, the annual meeting of the American Society for Microbiology, held June 9-13, 2022, in Washington, D.C.

 What does it take to eradicate a disease?
 Lessons from successful campaigns of the past can inform eradication efforts of the future.